 Our U.S. operations are primarily tied to activity in the U.S. shale formations in the Bakken, the Rockies and West Texas.
-Given the shorter investment horizon and decision cycle of our U.S. customers, on a well-by-well basis, U.S. customers' spending habits react more quickly to changes in oil and natural gas prices.
+Given the shorter investment horizon and decision cycle of our U.S. customers, typically on a well-by-well basis, U.S. customers' spending activities typically react more quickly to changes in oil and natural gas prices.
 These spending dynamics were clearly demonstrated over the past three years.
-With oil prices near \$100 per barrel from 2012 to late 2014, drilling and completion activity levels grew; however, as oil prices fell beginning in August 2014 and throughout 2015 and 2016, activity in the U.S. reacted swiftly, with the U.S. rig count falling over 50% in six months from its peak in the third quarter of 2014.
+With oil prices near \$100 per barrel from 2012 to late 2014, drilling and completion activity levels grew.
+However, as oil prices fell beginning in August 2014 and remained at relatively low levels throughout 2015 and most of 2016, activity in the U.S. reacted swiftly, with the U.S. rig count falling over 50% in six months from its peak in the third quarter of 2014.
 Unlike the Canadian and Australian markets, headcount requirements for drilling and completion activity are fairly uniform in the U.S. market.
-Given the U.S. market for accommodations is primarily supported by mobile assets, competition is primarily driven by the availability of assets and price.
+Given the U.S. market for accommodations is primarily supported by mobile camp assets, competition is primarily driven by the availability of assets and price.

-For the years ended December 31, 2015, 2014 and 2013, we generated \$518.0 million, \$942.9 million and \$1.0 billion in revenues and \$(145.0) million, \$(142.9) million and \$259.5 million in operating income (loss), respectively.
-The majority of our operations, assets and income are derived from lodge and village facilities which have historically been contracted by our customers on a take-or-pay basis for periods ranging from several months to several years.
+For the years ended December 31, 2016, 2015 and 2014, we generated \$397.2 million, \$518.0 million and \$942.9 million in revenues and \$95.8 million, \$145.0 million and \$142.9 million in operating loss, respectively.
+The majority of our operations, assets and income are derived from lodge and village facilities that have historically been contracted by our customers on a take-or-pay basis for periods ranging from several months to several years.
 These facilities generate more than 75% of our revenue.
 Important performance metrics include average available rooms, average rentable rooms, revenue related to our major properties, occupancy and average daily rate (in local currency).
-"Other Revenue," shown below, consists of our revenue related to our open camp facilities and mobile fleet as well as third party sales related to our manufacturing division.
-The chart below summarizes these key statistics for the periods presented in this Annual Report on Form 10-K.
+"Mobile and Open Camp Revenue," shown below, consists of our revenue related to our open camp facilities and mobile camps, as well as third party sales related to our manufacturing division.
+The table below summarizes these key statistics for the periods presented in this Annual Report on Form 10-K.